Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 **(SWHV-CCN2-21300-01)** For the task of this WP, a first web-based video streaming proof of concept was investigated.
 The focus lays on the identification and verification of required technical core components.

 1. __Video support__\
-     The most supported video format by current web browsers is MP4 H264 (<https://caniuse.com/#feat=mpeg4>), including «fragmented» versions for streaming).
+     The most supported video format by current web browsers is MP4 H.264 (<https://caniuse.com/#feat=mpeg4>), including «fragmented» versions for streaming).
 All tested platforms support HTML5 video playback of grayscale 8bit interlaced mp4 videos.

 1. __Storage__\
-     For the proof of concept, a video tree was built from AIA images, covering one day, with 4 different pixel resolutions (full res 4k down to 512) and 6 different time resolutions i.e. playback speeds (1x, 2x, 4x, 8x, 16x, 32x).
+     For the proof of concept, a video tree was built from AIA images, covering one day, with 4 different pixel resolutions (full res 4k down to 512) and 6 different time resolutions, i.e., playback speeds (1x, 2x, 4x, 8x, 16x, 32x).
 Helioviewer.org provided 2379 JPEG2000 images, from which 6\'035 videos were built.
 With the current video format, we expect **50TB** of videos, compared to the **57TB** of JPEG2000 images they cover.

 1. __Bandwidth__\
-     In full resolution streaming mode, i.e. streaming the full 4k images, only 7MB/sec are required.
+     In full resolution streaming mode, i.e., streaming the full 4k images, only 7MB/sec are required.
 Yet the tool is built to download with region of interests, with a realistic worst case of **2.5MB/sec** bandwidth required.
 For mobile devices, bandwidth usage can be throttled down to **0.15MB/sec**.

 1. __WebGL__\
      The proof of concept projects 64 videos (8 512px videos in width and height) onto a 3D sphere.
 While the GPU has no issues, this worst-case performance test shows significant CPU consumption, with the naive implementation slowing down the playback to 10 FPS (frames per second).
 We are confident though that this can be addressed with improved GPU communication.
 Practically all devices support WebGL and 4k textures (<https://webglstats.com/webgl/parameter/MAX_TEXTURE_SIZE>)